nhoad/flake8-unused-arguments/README.md

    `__enter__`, `__exit__`, etc.

 ## Changelog

+0.0.11
+ - Added a new option for ignoring functions decorated with overload.

 0.0.10
  - Added new options for ignoring lambdas and nested functions.
 Thanks to João Eiras for contributing these!